oceans aware: inform, inspire, involve

 breaking it down: bringing the ocean into the room

-Establishing and maintaining an effective system of governance for the ocean; embracing the immensity of its dimensions, the diversity of its ecosystems, the multitude of activities connected to it and the number of stakeholders involved; and addressing the anthropogenic impact upon it in order to protect and preserve the marine environment both today and for generations to come is one of the greatest challenges of our time.
+Establishing and maintaining an effective system of governance for the ocean, one which embraces the immensity of its dimensions, the diversity of its ecosystems, the multitude of activities connected to it and the number of stakeholders involved, while addressing the anthropogenic impact upon it in order to protect and preserve the marine environment both today and for generations to come, is one of the greatest challenges of our time.

-The international community has made consistent efforts to create a governance framework for the ocean, establishing relevant organizations and developing a body of law encompassing hundreds of agreements, conventions and guidelines.
+The international community has made continuous efforts to create a governance framework for the ocean, creating a plethora of relevant organizations and developing a body of law encompassing hundreds of agreements, conventions and guidelines.
 These involve coastal, landlocked, flag and port States (each with varying degrees of jurisdiction over vessels, ports, internal waters and the maritime zones established by the UN Convention on the Law of the Sea), intergovernmental, regional and non-governmental organizations, local communities and industry; relate to specific ecosystems, from the poles to the deep sea; address specific issues such as conservation and biodiversity; and regulate specific activities such as seabed mining, fisheries and shipping.

 The result?
 An incredibly complex governance structure with interwoven interests and competences, a framework of interconnected laws, institutions, and practices.
 The question is whether this mosaic of interconnected pieces (or chaos of individual fragments) can actually deliver what the ocean needs, both now and in the future.

-It is beyond dispute that we have severely neglected our impact on the ocean over the last century.
-While remarkable in its resilience, our unsustainable exploitation of the its resources, together with the triple planetary crises of climate change, biodiversity loss and pollution, have already brought the ocean to a point where it is no longer capable of regeneration.
+It is beyond dispute that our impact on the ocean over the last century has been catastrophic.
+While remarkable in its resilience, our unsustainable exploitation of ocean resources, together with the triple planetary crises of climate change, biodiversity loss and pollution, have already brought the ocean to a point where it is no longer capable of regeneration.
 Water temperature, acidity levels and the number of anoxic zones, marine heat waves and intense storms are rising; fish stocks are depleted and shifting towards the poles; plastic, noise, fertilisers and wastewater are polluting the ocean and destroying marine life, while the seabed mining industry is gearing up to the extraction phase, the list could go on and on.

 The state of the ocean is alarming and the current governance system is clearly failing it.
 COP after COP has failed to address climate change adequately by capping the extraction of fossil fuels, decades passed before States agreed on a High Seas Treaty, the WTO has seen a similarly drawn-out negotiating process for just the first steps on the path to reducing harmful fisheries subsidies, the current push at the ISA to complete the Mining Code despite evidence that extraction will destroy one of the most fragile ecosystems on the planet and the slow progress of the IMO on reducing emissions from shipping are just a few examples of how this governance structure isn’t delivering what the ocean needs.
 States are acting in their own interests, unwilling to take account of the bigger picture, where a healthy ocean will underpin a sustainable and healthy blue economy.
 The recent BBNJ negotiations are a perfect example, the question of whether marine biological resources should be deemed the common heritage of humankind should have been a given in these negotiations from the onset rather than a heavily-contested issue that remained on the table until the very end.